whoo/AppleTvSaver/readme.md

 Simpe hack for kde to running appleTv screensaver
 - Just playing video on screensaver
 - All bindings are redirect to quit
-- Bugs when you try script in configuration | mpv doesn't quit ?? (no trouble in normal mode)
+- Bugs when you try script in configuration

 ![alt tag](https://raw.githubusercontent.com/whoo/AppleTvSaver/master/montage.jpg)